 Source: Press Release

-Martin Guitar dealers will begin to take orders for the five hundred OM-42PS immediately.
+Martin Guitar dealers will take orders for the D-45SS Stephen Stills Signature Model immediately.
+Due to heavy demand for Martin instruments, this edition will not appear in stores until the early months of 1999.
 As with all Martin guitars, the construction process takes both time and expertise.
 The Martin Guitar Company dates back to the 1830s when Christian Frederick Martin, Sr., moved to the United States from Europe.
 The guitar shop he set up over 160 years ago has been continuously family owned and operated.
-Current Chairman and CEO, Chris Martin, IV, is the sixth generation Martin to head this venerable company.
+Current Chairman and CEO Chris Martin, IV, is the sixth generation Martin to head this venerable company.